 Professional practice

-• Acting for the owners of a hotel consortium in LCIA arbitration, seeking an account against directors and fiduciary agents (led by James Sheehan KC).
+• LCIA Arbitration: Acting for owners of a hotel consortium, seeking an account and equitable compensation against directors and fiduciary agents (led by James Sheehan KC).

 • Advising insurers in respect of a claim under a cargo insurance policy, valued in the tens of millions and involving the misappropriation of cargo in West Africa (led by David Walsh KC).

-• Acting for Buyers in a dispute regarding breach of implied terms under Sale of Goods Act 1979 (as sole counsel).
+• Acting for buyers in a transatlantic dispute regarding claims for breach of implied terms under Sale of Goods Act 1979 and restitution for unjust enrichment (as sole counsel).

 Christina has held teaching positions in Contract Law and Tax Law at the University of Oxford.
 She has also worked as a Senior Editor at LexisNexis, publishing content on high-profile commercial disputes.